A-N-M-Noor/LazyGo_WRO2025/src/README.md

 #### Parking
 We thought parking would be very difficult, but it was pretty simple.
 Moving out of the parking spot was straightforward.
 Although we had to choose the path based on the color of the first object, it was fairly simple.
-However, moving into the parking spot after the run ends—and being parallel on top of that—was no simple matter.
+However, moving into the parking spot after the run ends - and being parallel on top of that - was no simple matter.
 But we already had odometry data, motor encoder data and IMU orientation data.
 All we had to do was first align the robot in a specific arrangement with the parking spot and run a predetermined movement sequence.
 And that's all it took to complete the parking.

 Here's how it works:
 <table>